 • Race (Caucasian and Hispanics tend to have greater incidents.)

-Tooth extraction is one absolute treatment if the case only deals with the primary blocking of the permanent tooth.
+Tooth extraction is one absolute treatment if the case only deals with the primary blocking of the permanent teeth.
 Removal of the baby tooth would allow the permanent one to develop straight and strong, and in a normal range, that would result in a better chance of having a well-aligned smile.
-It will prevent the opposing tooth to grow in an abnormal scope.
+This will prevent the opposing tooth to grow in an abnormal scope.
 However, this may vary to the situation of the patient.